egiberne/100-days-of-code/log.md

 Still figuring out **margin** and **padding**, but this was a great step into JS and the **DOM**.
 Happy Coding &  Keep Building!

+Day 7 of #100DaysOfCode
+Kicked off a Blackjack game Frontend project.
+I’m diving into the rules and learning how to build the core game logic.
+Next step, structuring the HTML and styling with CSS.
+Where are you in your journey?
+Happy #coding, #keepbuilding!

+Day 8 of #100DaysOfCode
+Still working on the Blackjack game project!
+Right now, tuning the game logic to handle 3 scenarios: - player’s hand is less than 21
+- hand equals 21 - hand goes over 21
+After I will proceed with the UI.Where are you in your coding journey?
+Happy #coding

+Day 9 of #100DaysOfCode
+Still building my Blackjack game!
+Working through the UI, my favorite part.
+Built with pure HTML & CSS , simple and beginner-friendly.Gameplay’s almost done.
+Where are you in your coding journey?
+#Keepbuilding